samyak45/my-old-website/_posts/2016-09-16-revolutionaries-vs-rebels.md

 I will backpedal on this myth that has been cajoled into us by mythified stories of revolution and world change.

-We see revolutionaries as freethinking idealists who, untethered by social proof, incessantly rebut theories, ideas and practices they don't believe in.
+We see revolutionaries as free thinking idealists who, untethered by social proof, incessantly rebut theories, ideas, and practices they don't believe in.
 They are seen as paragons of obstinate confidence.
-The image of a mutineer erupts in our heads when we come across the word "revolutionary" .
+The image of a mutineer erupts in our heads when we come across the word "revolutionary".
 This image is nothing but a mirage.

 Digging into the lives of Martin Luther King Jr., Mahatma Gandhi, Nelson Mandela and the like, reveals something inconceivably astounding.
 You realize as they question traditions and challenge the status quo, they may appear bold and self-assured on the surface.
 But when you peel back the layers, the truth is that they, too, grapple with fear, ambivalence, and self-doubt.
 We view them as self-starters, but their efforts are often fueled and sometimes forced by others.
 And as much as they seem to embrace conflict, they really prefer to avoid it.

 Martin Luther King, Jr., the kingpin of the civil rights movement and who had a seismic impact on race relations in the United States, was apprehensive about joining the civil rights movement.
-He was nominated for presidency of Montgomery Improvement Association - the organization that catapulted the Montgomery Bus Boycott and Dr. Martin Luther King, Jr. to the forefront of the national struggle for civil rights - by another member.
+He was nominated for the presidency of Montgomery Improvement Association - the organization that catapulted the Montgomery Bus Boycott and Dr. Martin Luther King, Jr. to the forefront of the national struggle for civil rights - by another member.
 King later reflected, “It had happened so quickly that I did not even have time to think it through.
 It is probable that if I had, I would have declined the nomination”.
-Even later during the course of the revolution, King and his wife wanted him to step down however, he couldn't muster the courage to do so.
+Even later during the course of the revolution, King, and his wife wanted him to step down, however, he couldn't muster the courage to do so.

 ![Nelson Mandela](http://samyakchoudhary.com/img/nelson-mandela.jpg){: .center-image }

-Nelson Mandela, the South African activist who played a key role in bringing an end to apartheid and was the leader of the antiapartheid movement, was born into a high-ranking royal family and was raised to be a tribal leader.
-Oblivious of the discrimination faced by urban blacks, he would have dutifully followed the life path pre-decided for him had he not fled to Jhoanesberg inorder to avoid an arranged marriage.
-As entering Jhonaeberg as an anonymous black person, he came to face-to-face with the brutual reality of racially divided South Africa.
-He had almost decided to go back to his village but was coaxed into attending a meeting of the African National Congress, an orgnization that aimed to establish a democratic government.
-Here Mandela presented the dichotomy between his life prior to coming to Jhoanesberg and his experiences there.
+Nelson Mandela, the South African activist who played a key role in bringing an end to apartheid and was the leader of the anti-apartheid movement, was born into a high-ranking royal family and was raised to be a tribal leader.
+Oblivious of the discrimination faced by urban blacks, he would have dutifully followed the life path pre-decided for him had he not fled to Johannesburg in order to avoid an arranged marriage.
+As entering Johannesburg as an anonymous black person, he came to face-to-face with the brutal reality of racially divided South Africa.
+He had almost decided to go back to his village but was coaxed into attending a meeting of the African National Congress, an organization that aimed to establish a democratic government.
+Here Mandela presented the dichotomy between his life prior to coming to Johannesburg and his experiences there.
 Later, several militant young members of ANC persuaded him to form and lead the African National Congress Youth League (ANCYL) to enforce a more radical approach against racial discrimination.
 Though not being so keen about endeavoring into this, he relented after repeated requests.

 And what about Mahatma Gandhi, the venerated freedom fighter who pioneered India's non-violent mass struggle for independence?
 [Gopal Krishna Gokhale’s repeated requests brought Mahatma Gandhi back to India](http://blogs.economictimes.indiatimes.com/et-commentary/gopal-krishna-gokhales-repeated-requests-brought-mahatma-gandhi-back-to-india/), from South Africa.
 He mentored Gandhi in his formative years and gave him a knowledge and understanding of India and the issues confronting common Indians.
-Studying the life of Gandhi further reveals how instances of selfdoubt plagued the life of a man of insurmountable will.
-Selfdoubt didn't leave him till his last breath and yet there has never been a revolutionary more celebrated than him!
+Studying the life of Gandhi further reveals how instances of self-doubt plagued the life of a man of insurmountable will.
+Self-doubt didn't leave him till his last breath and yet there has never been a revolutionary more celebrated than him!

 ![Mahatma Gandhi](http://samyakchoudhary.com/img/solo-protests-gandhi-salt-march.jpg){: .center-image }

-#Rebels behind their public demeanor
+**Rebels behind their public demeanor**

-For rebels, there is not much to unveil since, rebels don't believe in wearing any 'masks'.
+For rebels, there is not much to unveil since rebels don't believe in wearing any 'masks'.
 For them, flinching, even momentarily, from who they are is a sign of cowardice and rebels would prefer dying to coming across as a coward.
 No, they don't filter their thoughts, temper their strong emotions or cover their dissenting attitude.
 They don't hide their idiosyncracies either.
 They flout fickleness and call your shit, shit.

 ![The Legend of Bhagat Singh, court](http://samyakchoudhary.com/img/the-legend-of-bhagat-singh-court.jpg){: .center-image }

 Rebels are epitomes of courage and fearlessness.
 Not that they aren't afraid or insecure.
 However, they find common fears (such as death) ludicrous.
 Their biggest (and often only) fear is dying with their "mission" unaccomplished.
-This fear is the foundation of their ability of thinking on their feet and acting spontaneously.
+This fear is the foundation of their ability to think on their feet and act spontaneously.
 Rebels are the first to stand against anyone or anything they consider "wrong" and while the common crowd will be consumed in gossip and the revolutionaries engrossed in anodyne discussions, rebels would already have acted.
 This doesn't mean that they don't plan.
-However, their plans have little to do with feasibility of action and more to do with increasing probability of success.
+However, their plans have little to do with the feasibility of action and more to do with increasing probability of success.

 ![The Legend of Bhagat Singh, assassination](http://samyakchoudhary.com/img/the-legend-of-bhagat-singh-assassination.jpg){: .center-image }

 [//]: # (Anyway, enough of history.
 Let's talk movies!...
-I am omitting this section to reduce length of this already humongous post.
+I am omitting this section to reduce the length of this already humongous post.
 But, for those of you have nothing more interesting to do than read some supplementary content for this post - [Revolutionaries and Rebels in movies (and TV Shows)]().)

-#The Differentiation / The approach
+**Difference in Approach**

-The core difference between a rebel and a revolutionary lies in the fact that while a rebel stands against something (e.g. colonisation, apartheid, poverty, etc), a revolutionary stands for something (e.g. people's rights, equality, better livelihood).
+The core difference between a rebel and a revolutionary lies in the fact that while a rebel stands against something (e.g. colonization, apartheid, poverty, etc), a revolutionary stands for something (e.g. people's rights, equality, better livelihood).
 However, as any <adj> movement progresses forward, these distinctions blur in since, advocating for new systems often requires demolishing the old way of doing things and engaging in acts of creative destruction.

 When the demarcation between these two breeds of insurgents eventually becomes almost non-existent, how do we distinguish between them and most importantly why does it even matter?